carpentries-incubator/lesson-gpu-programming/_episodes/02-cupy.md

 ## Segment the image

-We have seen that clipping at the 5 \sigma level of an image this size (2048² pixels) will yield a chance of less than 50% that from all the sources we detect at least one will be a noise peak.
-So let us set the threshold at 5 \sigma and segment it.
+We have seen that clipping at the $5 \sigma$ level of an image this size (2048² pixels) will yield a chance of less than 50% that from all the sources we detect at least one will be a noise peak.
+So let us set the threshold at $5 \sigma$ and segment it.
 First check that we find the same standard deviation from our clipper on the GPU:

 ~~~